 A 'case manager' will lead any investigation.
-This will be the headteacher, or the chair of governors where the headteacher is the subject of the allegation.
+This will be the Executive Headteacher/Headteacher, or the chair of governors where the Executive Headteacher/Headteacher is the subject of the allegation.
 The case manager will be identified at the earliest opportunity.